 The party split on energy used to be less pronounced, according to Dan Tate, a lobbyist with Washington-based Capitol Solutions whose clients include Tokyo-based Honda Motor Co.
 (7267) and Generators for Clean Air, a coalition of utilities that includes Columbus, Ohio-based American Electric Power Co.
-(AEP)
+(AEP:US)

 “Energy was oil-and-gas-producer states versus consumer states,” Tate, a former aide in President Bill Clinton’s administration, said in an e-mail.
 “Renewables had a coastal constituency and few detractors because they were such a small percentage of energy.
 Now even these regional issues have taken on a partisan sheen.”